 B i o g r a p h y

 David Oertel is Music Director and Conductor of the Austin Philharmonic and Starlight Symphony Orchestra.
-He has worked with the Austin Flute Choir (for four beautiful seasons), youth orchestras, musical theatre and opera companies, community bands and orchestras as well as jazz ensembles and silent film orchestras
+He has worked with the Austin Flute Choir, youth orchestras, musical theatre and opera companies, community bands and orchestras as well as jazz ensembles and silent film orchestras.

 Oertel is co-author with David Daniels and David Rahbee for the sixth edition of the reference book Daniels' Orchestral Music.
 They are also actively adding content to the associated website:

 David also partnered with Jonathan Green and co-authored an edition of Green's previously published collection on choral-orchestral works.
 The new edition is called, "Choral-Orchestral Repertoire: A Conductor's Guide, Omnibus Edition" (Green, Oertel 2019).

 Oertel has also appeared as a guest conductor with many orchestras and taught music in the public schools and at universities.
 As a side note, he is also an avid photographer!